gpdowney/lightweightLSAT/docs/home/admissions.md

 !!! note

-    The [official rankings come from U.S. News and World Report][usnews].
+    The [official rankings come from U.S. News and World Report (external link)][usnews].

-    More data on individual schools, including admits' median LSAT score and the percentage of graduates with jobs, is [available from the American Bar Association][aba].
+    More data on individual schools, including admits' median LSAT score and the percentage of graduates with jobs, is [available from the American Bar Association (external link)][aba].

 ## LSAT + GPA are the most important admissions factors, but they aren't the only factors